February 19, 2001

 Before installing any tooling, check for previous damage that may cause you trouble and clean the machine and the tools.
 Check to make sure the tooling angles match correctly for the type of forming that you are attempting.
 Take special care to ensure the total applied tonnage does not exceed the abilities of the tooling.

-European (a) and standard American (b) press brake tooling are configured differently.
-American tooling is reversible from a power flow point of view but can lose its center on the die.
-European tooling performs in the opposite way—reversibility on centers, but possible mishaps in power flow because of improper setup.
+European and standard American press brake tooling (a) are configured differently.
+American tooling is reversible from a power flow point of view but can lose its center on the die (b).
+European tooling performs in the opposite way—it’s reversible on centers (c), but susceptible to mishaps in power flow because of improper setup (see Figure 1).

 Many safety-related questions need to be answered when operating press brakes.
 Will the stops flip out of the way in time?
 Will the ram open far enough to get the formed piece out of the press?
 Is the backgauge going to crash into the tooling?